Our Professional Staff.

 Bret was born and raised in Aiea, Hawaii, the only city in America spelled with all vowels.
 While he loves this beautiful peninsula, Bret will never quite get over the fact that there really isn’t any good surf in Door County.
 Then again, perhaps that’s for the best, because nobody wants to see Bret in his bathing suit.
 Contact Bret.

 Julie Haen, Business Officer

 Supporting Door County’s nonprofit community through volunteerism is at the core of Julie’s family values and one she hopes to pass on to her children.
-As a member of the Sevastopol Music, Art and Theater Guild, Julie volunteers by fundraising and organizing events to benefit Sevastopol students.
-Summer weekends she and her family can be found volunteering for area performance centers such as the Door Community Auditorium, Northern Sky Theater and Peninsula Players.
+As a member of the Sevastopol Education Foundation, Julie volunteers by fundraising and organizing events to benefit Sevastopol students.

 Julie is responsible for processing contributions and disbursements from the many Funds of the Community Foundation and for administering the Scholarship Network database.
 Contact Julie.

 Chris Henkel brings more than 15 years of professional nonprofit experience to the Door County Community Foundation.
 She has worked for organizations such as PBS member station WETA in Washington D.C., and has been an enthusiastic advocate for community engagement most recently as Executive Director of the Volunteer Center of Door County since 2003.

 Christine received a Bachelor Degree in Music Education from St. Norbert College in DePere, WI and completed her MBA at Edgewood College in Madison, WI which focused on Corporate Training and Development.